jeetkunecoder/scala-recipes/scala-recipes.md

 resolvers += "typesafe" at "http://repo.typesafe.com/typesafe/releases/"

-The versions for slick and slf4 should be taken accordingly to our development environment.

 *****************************************
 **** Adding ScalaTest to Eclipse IDE
 *****************************************

-Download scalatest jar
+Download scalatest jar -->
-Right Click in --> "Project" Folder --> Build Path --> Add External Archives --> Select the downloaded jar file Import this package in our class --> import org.scalatest._
+Right Click in --> "Project" Folder --> Build Path --> Add External Archives --> Select the downloaded jar file --> Then, we must import this package in our class: import org.scalatest._